epfl-ada/ada-2020-project-milestone-p3-p3_2fast2curious/README.md

 # Abstract

-The original publication, mentionned above, from which this study is derived, focused on the impact of a large-scale Mexican program that replaces dirt floors with cement floors on the health of children and happiness of adults.
-Here we proposed to continue the work begun by the authors by using machine learning algorithms to get models with higher reliability, robustness and accuracy.
-It would especially be centered on finding the main causes of diseases with techniques such as lasso regularization and feature selection algorithm.
-Then we will investigate about the influence of the program Piso Firme on these features using statistical tools.
+The original publication, mentioned above, from which this study is derived, focused on the impact of a large-scale Mexican program that replaces dirt floors with cement floors on the health of children and happiness of adults.
+Here we proposed to estimate the importance of Piso Firme on children's health.
+The first part will be focused on using Machine Learning algorithms to identify features that are important for children's health : we will define a target (general health status) using the different outcomes about health already present in the data and then, using feature selection methods to come up with a simple and interpretable model for children's health.
+The rest will be about conducting an observational study using selected features as potential confounders.

 ## Research questions